everdrone/grab/README.md

 Additional configuration settings can be specified:

 - `network` blocks to pass headers and other network options when making requests.
-- `transform url` blocks to replace the asset url before downloading.
+- `transform url` blocks to replace the asset URL before downloading.
 - `transform filename` blocks to replace the asset's destination path.
-- `subdirectory` blocks to organize downloads into subdirectories named by strings present in the page body or url.
+- `subdirectory` blocks to organize downloads into subdirectories named by strings present in the page body or URL.

 For a more in-depth look into Grab's confguration options, check out [the guide](/docs/guide.md).